theirishpenguin/certmaker/README.md

     /home/user/.certmaker/
     `-- certs
-      `-- www_sample_com_ssl
+      `-- www_example_com_ssl
           |-- 1_my_key_and_csr
-          |   |-- www.sample.com.csr
+          |   |-- www.example.com.csr
-          |   `-- www.sample.com.key
+          |   `-- www.example.com.key
           |-- 2_ssl_provider_artifacts
           |   `-- zips
-          |-- 3_key_cert_combo
-          |-- 4_key_cert_nopass
+          |-- 3_key_and_cert_nopass
-          |-- 5_key_cert_no_pass_chained
+          |-- 4_key_and_cert_nopass_chained
           `-- config.yml

 ... your private key and CSR will be under 1_my_key_and_csr

-Note: The first time you run a command such as 'certmaker create your.secure.domain' for a new subdomain you will be prompted to create a config.yml file under the individual cert directory.
+Note: The first time you run a command such as 'certmaker create www.example.com' for a new subdomain you will be prompted to create a config.yml file under the individual cert directory.
 Currently this config file is only used to supply the 'ordered_chain_filenames' setting.
 This allows you to define the order in which intermediate certs are chained together (yes, this all does sound unnecessarily confusing!).

 The 2_ssl_provider_artifacts directory is used to store the cert and other bits send on by your SSL certificate provider after you have successfully applied for a cert (zip files should be stored in the zips folder).

-The 3_key_cert_combo is used to store files that combine a private key and a cert.
-The 4_key_cert_nopass directory transforms the contents of the previous directory so that any password has been remove from the files.
+The 3_key_cert_nopass directory contains a copy of your private key and your ssl cert of with any passwords removed in case you had supplied any.
 This is often required so that cloud servers can automatically restart your app without needing to supply a password.
-Finally the 5_key_cert_no_pass_chained transforms the files a little more - ultimately it contains the final version of the cert by adding the intermediate chain.
-So by this stage we should have our SSL cert (with the key combined, any passwords removed and the intermediate chain added).
+Finally the 4_key_and_cert_nopass_chained transforms the files a little more - ultimately it contains the final version of the cert by adding the intermediate chain.
+So by this stage we should have our SSL cert (with any passwords removed and the intermediate chain added).
 Phew!

 ###Issues
 Please log any issues at https://github.com/theirishpenguin/certmaker/issues